ganeshsp7/MarketMinds/README.md

 - **Sentiment News Fetcher** (`sentiment_analysis.py`):
   Fetch recent news articles for a given company using NewsAPI—perfect for feeding into LLMs for sentiment-based investing decisions.

+- **Option Chain Analyzer** (`option_chain_analysis.py`):
+  Fetch NSE option chain data for a given stock symbol, returning calls (CE) and puts (PE) for the first available expiry—ideal for analyzing support and resistance levels or feeding structured derivatives data into LLMs for market insights.

 ## ⚡ Installation

 Use `uv` package manager to install dependencies: